gmmatt/torgeternity/Readme.md

 v.
 2.9.3
 - Fixed issue where skills and attacks couldn't be rolled from unlinked tokens in v11
+- Cards are removed from player pools when GM ends combat encounter
+- Fixed issue where Torg icon was not aligning in left custom menu
+- Many thanks to Durak who was mostly responsible for the changes in this patch!

 v.
 2.9.2
 - Fixed issue where "Hide Foreign Compendium" setting was broken (thanks for the help Durak!)